-Sectigo MAY extend the use of RAs for its Web Host Reseller, Enterprise Public Key Infrastructure (EPKI) Manager and, optionally, Powered SSL programs.
-Upon successful approval to join the respective programs the Web Host Reseller Subscriber, EPKI Manager Subscriber or Powered SSL Subscriber MAY be permitted to act as an RA on behalf of Sectigo.
+Sectigo MAY extend the use of RAs for its Web Host Reseller and Enterprise Public Key Infrastructure (EPKI) Manager.
+Upon successful approval to join the respective programs the Web Host Reseller Subscriber or EPKI Manager Subscriber MAY be permitted to act as an RA on behalf of Sectigo.
 RAs are required to conform to this CPS, the BR and/or the EVG.

 RAs do not issue or cause the issuance of Secure Server Certificates.
-Some RAs may be enabled to perform validation of some or all of the subject identity information but are not able to undertake domain control validation.
+Some RAs MAY be enabled to perform validation of some or all of the subject identity information but are not able to undertake domain control validation.

-RAs may only undertake their validation duties from pre-approved systems which are identified to the CA by various means that always include but are not limited to the white-listing of the IP address from which the RA operates.
+RAS MAY only undertake their validation duties from pre-approved systems which are identified to the CA by various means that always include but are not limited to the white-listing of the IP address from which the RA operates.